inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4"></img>

 🛡️ Inox is a programming language for writing secure scripts and web apps, it is dynamically typed and has optional type annotations.
+It allows to easily write concurrent code and to exchange messages between objects.

 # Installation